boschresearch/amira_blender_rendering/Readme.md

 required to setup a python that is installed in a local virtual environment as the blender version that blender should use.

-Note that these steps might also be required if you intend to render datasets on a GPU Cluster that has specific needs for python version, dedicated PIP backends, etc.
+These steps might also be required if you intend to render datasets on a GPU Cluster that has specific needs for python version, dedicated PIP backends, etc.

+**NOTE**: Before you start changing blender as outlined below, we urge you to try `amira_blender_rendering` without changing blender's python!

 ### Installing blender